rd2/tbd/pages/basics.md

 ### Where does one get _psi_ data?

 The [BETBG](https://www.bchydro.com/powersmart/business/programs/new-construction.html "Building Envelope Thermal Bridging Guide") & [thermalenvelope.ca](https://thermalenvelope.ca) collections are great resources to start with.
-They rely in part on past research initiatives, like ASHRAE's RP-1365 (which is also great).
+They rely in part on past research initiatives, like ASHRAE's RP-1365 (which is also great), and are regularly updated.
 Building energy codes and ISO standards are also relevant resources.
-TBD relies on all of these for its default _psi_ sets (in W/K per meter):
+TBD relies on all of these for its default _psi_ sets (values in W/K per meter):

 __poor (BETBG)__
 ```